plant-microct-tools/leaf-traits-microct/README.md

 <!-- -   Please note that this project is released with a [Contributor Code
     of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms. -->

+## Change log
+#### 2019-03-07
+- Removed 'verbosity' of the random forest classifying steps.
+Makes for fewer on-screen outputs and a nicer progress bar when doing the full stack segmentation.
+- Added the printing on the slice number used in training and testing.
+- Added the number of estimators as an optional input at the end of the command line call of `Leaf_Segmentation.py`.
+- Some auto-formatted coding tweaks in `Leaf_Segmentation.py`.
+- Changed the images in `README.md` to a _Vitis vinifera_ 40x scan.